Consumer protection law

 - Publishing the discussions and recommendations that contribute to increasing consumer awareness.

-In 2013, the ministry launched a section on their website for announcing the recall of damaged products.
+The ministry launched a section on their website for announcing the recall of damaged products.
 This was done to protect the rights of consumers, retailers and manufacturers as well as to maintain stability in the market.

 Department of Economic Development (DED) in each emirate deals with consumer rights issues and implement plans and procedures related to consumer protection laws.
 It receives consumer complaints and raises the consumer awareness about their rights and duties.